coderamen666/srd-v3.5-md/spells/spells-m-o.md

 -   **Target:** One creature/level, no two of which can be more than 30 ft. apart

-This spell functions like *owl's wisdom*, except that it affects multiple creatures.
+This spell functions like *owl’s wisdom*, except that it affects multiple creatures.